vanheaven-ui/charity-platform-starter/README.md

 This project is built with modern web technologies, focusing on scalability, security, and ease of use.

-Whether you're a developer looking for a comprehensive starting point for a new project or a non-profit organization aiming to build a custom donation platform, this starter kit provides all the essential features to get you up and running quickly.
+Whether you are a developer looking for a comprehensive starting point for a new project or a non-profit organization aiming to build a custom donation platform, this starter kit provides all the essential features to get you up and running quickly.

 ---